Library Liaison Program

 What can your liaison do for you?

-• - Partner with faculty to build a strong collection which supports your curriculum.
+• Partner with faculty to build a strong collection that supports your curriculum.

 The Library liaison may also provide reference consultations and information literacy instruction.
 Such activities include: